jojo4x4/musicbot/README.md

 # musicbot

+Requirements:
+  node.js

+Setup:
+  Clone repo in your system
+  Set up an application using your Discord account at https://discordapp.com/developers/applications/ Get a Youtube API Key by making a new project at https://console.developers.google.com/ and adding the Youtube Data API v3 and geterating     an API Key
+  Make a config.json file in the cloned directory and fill it as such:
+    {
+        "token": "YOUR TOKEN FROM DISCORD DEVELOPER CONSOLE", "prefix": ",",
+        "youtubeKey": "YOUR API KEY FROM GOOGLE DEVELOPER CONSOLE" }
+  Open a terminal in the project directory and enter the command "npm install" Run the command "npm start" or "node ./bot.js"

 __The commands available are:__
 * `musichelp [command]`: Displays help text for commands by this addon, or help for a specific command.